x

 “I think it’s just going to be a lot of traffic,” McDonough said.
 “It’s going to take people so much more time to get to the places they need to go.”

-McDonough says his commute to downtown Bastrop can range anywhere from an average eight-minute drive to about 30 with traffic on FM 969.
+McDonough said his commute to Downtown Bastrop can range anywhere from an average eight-minute drive to about 30 with traffic on FM 969.

-Carrillo-Trevino says making sure these changes don’t bring “big city” traffic is something Bastrop is focusing on.
+Carrillo-Trevino said making sure these changes don’t bring “big city” traffic is something Bastrop is focusing on.

 “It’s incumbent upon us to put things into place that create good spaces for people to live and not super dense urban environments that bring with them all of the other, you know, things that are associated with super dense populations,” Carrillo-Trevino said.

-The city says they have been hearing that TxDOT may be expanding FM 969 into a six-lane highway.
+The city said it has been hearing that the Texas Department of Transportation might expand FM 969 into a six-lane highway.

 How will the city handle the water demand?

-When it comes to water, Bastrop says the city is prepared for the growth.
-They are currently in the process of extending a wastewater line from the Musk companies at Space X all the way down 969 into their water treatment plant.
+When it comes to water, the city said it is prepared for the growth.
+Bastrop is currently in the process of extending a wastewater line from the Musk companies at Space X all the way down 969 into the water treatment plant.

-They also have new wells coming online at their XR Ranch to their north, which will put an additional five million gallons of water a day into the system.
+The city also has new wells coming online at its XR Ranch to the north, which will put an additional five million gallons of water a day into the system.

-But the most important thing for the city is holding on to the small-town charm that Bastrop was created with.
+But the most important thing for the city is holding onto Bastrop's small town charm.

 “We love our charm, and so protecting that inner core so that that’s not destroyed by everything that’s coming through,” Carrillo-Trevino said.

-KVUE reached out for a comment from X on the move but have not received a response yet.
+KVUE reached out for a comment from X on the move, but we have not received a response yet.

 Before You Leave, Check This Out